hippyhippohops/hippyhippohops.github.io/_pages/about.md

 * In Fall 2022, I taught MATH220-Analytic Geometry & Calculus.
 [Here](/files/1-combined_1.pdf) are the handouts I handed out to my recitation.

+* In Spring 2022, I will also be teaching MATH220-Analytic Geometry & Calculus.
+The notes will mostly be similar to that of Fall 2022.
+Any additional notes or changes will be updated here.
+	* Some review materials for week 1: [Review Notes](/files/ws1 (3).pdf)

 ----------------------------------------------------------------------------------------------------
 Notes: